European shares climb on U.S. debt deal hopes

 LONDON, Oct 15 European shares rose on Tuesday, with some benchmark indexes hitting multi-year highs, bolstered by indications that a deal could soon be clinched in Washington to avert a debt default.

-The FTSEurofirst 300 ended up 0.9 percent at 1,263.25 points, its highest close since Sept.
-19, led by miners and autos as investors bought into cyclical shares.
+The FTSEurofirst 300 was up 0.8 percent at 1,262.50 points by 1515 GMT, led by miners and autos as investors bought into cyclical shares.

 Republicans also hope to pass their own version of legislation to reopen the federal government, it emerged on Tuesday.